Offshore Company Formation in Hong Kong

-Many countries consider Hong Kong an offshore jurisdiction; the attitude of the Government, however, is that the territory is not an offshore centre in the traditional sense of the word but rather a low tax area which levies tax according to the territorial principle.
+Hong Kong offshore company formation is an attractive way to legally minimize international taxation.
+Many countries consider Hong Kong an offshore jurisdiction; the attitude of the Government, however, is that the territory is not an offshore center in the traditional sense of the word but rather a low tax area that levies tax according to the territorial principle.
 Anyway, the result is that by using an appropriate corporate structure, the profits from most types of business activity can accrue in Hong Kong without being taxed – only those earning streams which directly result from activity in Hong Kong itself are taxed, and even then at a maximum of 17.5%.

 Hong Kong’s tax system activities are as follows:

-- There are no capital gains taxes, no withholding taxes, no sales taxes, no VAT, no annual net worth taxes and no accumulated earnings taxes on companies which retain earnings rather than distribute them.
+There are no capital gains taxes, no withholding taxes, no sales taxes, no VAT, no annual net worth taxes, and no accumulated earnings taxes on companies that retain earnings rather than distribute them.
 Taxes are only levied on income “derived from or arising in” Hong Kong and not on income sourced outside the Territory.
 The residential or non-residential status of an entity is irrelevant.
-Advance tax rulings are available on the question of whether or not for profits tax purposes trading income is deemed onshore and taxable or offshore and tax exempt.